Hey Prabhu!

 Hey Prabhu! is a 2019 Hindi-language comedy web series directed by Shashanka Ghosh for MX Player.
 The series stars Rajat Barmecha, Parul Gulati, Ritu Raj Singh, Achint Kaur, Sheeba Chaddha and Prynca Talukdar.
 It is written by Nihit Bhave and produced by Sanket Kunde.
-The series was premiered on February 20, 2019, on MX Player.
-The second season of Hey Prabhu! was released on March 26, 2021.
+The series was premiered on 20 February 2019, on MX Player.
+The second season of Hey Prabhu! was released on 26 March 2021.

 Plot

-The web series is based on a story that revolves around a boy named Tarun Prabhu (played by Rajat Barmecha), who is in his mid-20s with a strong fan following on social media platform, Twitter.
+The web series is based on the story of a boy named Tarun Prabhu (played by Rajat Barmecha), who is in his mid-20s with a strong fan following on social media platform, Twitter.
 Tarun soon realizes that online popularity is not enough to overcome real-life situations.
 Mita (played by Achint Kaur) and Arunima (played by Parul Gulati) hate Tarun's reckless behaviour and make his life difficult at work.
 Arunima (played by Parul Gulati), Mita's senior correspondent, who assists Tarun.
 His social life gets disturbed when everyone gets to know that he is suffering from erectile dysfunction.
 The title is a pun on Hey Prabhu, (Oh God), a common opening for Hindi prayers and poems.